-Here's my guide to visiting Neuschwanstein Castle in Bavaria.
-I give you an overview of the castle's history, its architect, and tell you everything you need to see inside.
+Here’s my guide to visiting the magnificent Neuschwanstein Castle in Bavaria.
+I give you an overview of the castle’s history, its architect, and tell you what you need to see inside.

 And yet, despite my aversion to crowds and hassles, Neuschwanstein appeals.
 It’s just so romantic with its majestic turrets, decadent interior, and dramatic historical backstory.